ChristopherWilks/megadepth/README.md

 ### `megadepth /path/to/bamfile --coverage`

-Generates per-base counts of overlapping reads across all of the genome.
+Generates per-base counts of overlapping reads across all the whole genome.

 Typically this is used to produce a BigWig, but can be used w/o the `--bigwig` option to just output TSVs

 Will default to reporting to `STDOUT` unless `--no-coverage-stdout` is passed in.

-### `megadepth /path/to/bamfile --coverage --annotation <annotated_file.bed> --no-coverage-stdout --no-annotation-stdout`
+### `megadepth /path/to/bamfile --annotation <annotated_file.bed>`

-In addition to reporting per-base coverage, this will also sum the per-base coverage within annotated regions submitted as a BED file.
+Generates per-base counts across all regions in `<annotated_file.bed>` file.

+This will use the BAM index file (.bai) if it exists, otherwise it will do a linear walkthrough the BAM, but only reporting the coverage for the regions specified.

 The annotation BED file does not need to be sorted in any particular way.